n-zeinali/data-mapping/README.md

 I made a Mapping Module and bind it to laravel and made each directories separate Try to make Single responsible each trait and class
 I used strategy design pattern to be able to support xml and json data

+# Version 2
+read relation of data from YAML file which is made in config folder.